Sauler89/IWDEE-Tweaks-and-Fixes/README.md

 **Requires:** Infinity UI++ installed first.
 Install #9 after mods that add or replace retail `.STO` files if you want those stores included.

-Validated in game with vanilla and mod-added Thief kits; no crashes were observed in the tested single-item, multi-item and stack-quantity cases.

 ### 10. Chromatic Dye Kit
 Adds a reusable **Chromatic Dye Kit** to Pomab's store in Easthaven.
 Right-click the item in the inventory and choose **Customize** to recolor character palette ranges that are normally unavailable from the inventory screen.